huntermonk/huntermonk.github.io/_posts/2019-3-20-how-to-complain.md

 I just helped someone with how to "complain" to their boss about their peer's performance.
 I figured I would put it into a post.

+_Note: This assumes you've already had a conversation with your peer, and there hasn't been a resulting change in behavior.
+That should almost always be your first step._
 ### Why complain?

 I believe it's _your duty_ to inform your manager about poor performance on your team.
 I believe it for three reasons: